cloud-gov/external-domain-broker-migrator/README.md

 cdn-broker's database.
 It queries DNS for the _acme-challenge TXT record to see if the customer has configured it to point to the intermediate record used by the external-domain broker.
-Once the DNS is correctly configured, the migrator check if the service instance's certificate expires within 32 days (to try to avoid migrating while a renewal is in progress), and if not begins the migration of the instance.
 1. Enable the external-domain-service migration plan in the service instance's space.
 This plan is a special plan used only for this purpose.
 2. Create an instance of the migration plan in the space.